llm-bible/llm-bible.github.io/_publications/becker2024multi.markdown

 bibkey: becker2024multi
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2410.22932"}
-tags: ['Responsible AI', 'Agentic', 'Efficiency and Optimization', 'Agent', 'Fairness', 'Tools', 'RAG', 'Bias Mitigation', 'Ethics and Bias', 'Applications']
+tags: ['Responsible AI', 'Agentic', 'Efficiency and Optimization', 'Tools', 'Ethics and Bias', 'Applications', 'RAG', 'Bias Mitigation', 'Agent', 'Fairness']
 ---
 In an era where single large language models have dominated the landscape of artificial intelligence for years, multi-agent systems arise as new